FullByte/FullByte.github.io/README.md

 ## Contribute

 I appreciate your pull-request for typos/errors in existing pages.
-If you think something is generally wrong or I missed to link you where appropiate, please let me know!
+If you think something is generally wrong or I missed to link you/someone where appropiate, please let me know!

-- Fork the current version
+- Fork the current version.
-- Change whatever needs an udpate
+- Change whatever needs an udpate.
-- [Build](#build) the page based on your update
+- Test the reuslt by [building](#build) the site with your update.
-- Open a pull request and tell what you updated and why
+- If there are no errors, open a pull request and tell what you updated and why.

+Thanks for your contribution :)